DETAILED ACTION

 Jeung teaches which comprises a pipe connected to the bearing and configured for fluidic communication to a high-pressure part of the coolant circuit (Fig. 1, refrigerant circuit 10, compressor 12 refrigerant line 20, first fluid line 26; Col. 4, lines 11-19, In the illustrated embodiment, a first fluid line 26 can be connected at a location at which fluid may be drawn from the compressor 12 and provided to a porous gas bearing in the compressor 12.
 In an embodiment, fluid line 26 can be connected at a location at which fluid provided to the porous gas bearing is gaseous or substantially gaseous.
 Embodiments of porous gas bearings are discussed in additional detail in accordance with FIGS. 2A-9B below).

-Therefore, it would have been obvious before the effective filing date of the claimed invention to modify the compression system of Schleicher of claim 5 to include a pipe connected to the bearing and configured for fluidic communication to a high-pressure part of the coolant circuit as taught by Jeung.
+Therefore, it would have been obvious before the effective filing date of the claimed invention to modify the compression system of Schleicher as modified to include a pipe connected to the bearing and configured for fluidic communication to a high-pressure part of the coolant circuit as taught by Jeung.
 One of ordinary skill in the art would have been motivated to make this modification provide advantageous heat transfer properties to reduce a likelihood of bearing seizure due to thermal expansion of a shaft supported by the porous gas bearing (Jeung, Col. 3, lines 9-12).

 wherein the pipe is connected to the coolant circuit at a point located between an outlet of the compression mechanism and an inlet of the expansion device, which constitutes the high-pressure part of the coolant circuit.